Day 155 of Year Long Road Trip Along America’s Scenic Byways

 Mount Shasta Cascade Loop

 Petey and I awoke to another glorious day!
 My weather app on my iPhone forecasts wonderful weather all week.
 I hope it is right!
 We began the morning driving A10 toward Mount Shasta.
 It makes a relatively easy climb nearly half-way to the glacier-clad summit where it dead ends.
-Many winter enthusiasts were strapping on cross-skies while I simply turned VANilla around and headed back down the mountain.
+Many winter enthusiasts were strapping on cross-country skies while I simply turned VANilla around and headed back down the mountain.
 The drive afforded some fantastic views, but it was so nice outside, I would have rather just found a trailhead leading into Shasta-Trinity National Forest.

 After weaving down the mountain, we continued south to Dunsmuir, an old railroading town whose bare streets clearly confirmed the town businesses were closed on Sundays.
 Dunsmuir is also known for its drinking water, which comes from an underground spring and is bottled for nationwide export.
 The town calls itself: “Home of the Best Water on Earth”.
 I tried tasting it at a public water fountain located at Hedge Creek Falls, but the handle to the fountain was broken off.

 Hedge Creek Falls

 Petey and I found a geocache hidden in a hollow tree near the Hedge Creek Falls trailhead before taking the short path down to a plunging waterfall that visitors could walk behind.
 We only made a quick stop here before heading to Castle Crags State Park.
 Just as I have found at most other California State Parks, dogs are not allowed on the trails, so I asked the ranger if there were any dog-friendly trails nearby.